Debugging Concept Bottleneck Models through Removal and Retraining: Experiments

 The Retrain baseline further illustrates this point.
 For PIP-Net, it performs worse than Removal, while for Post-hoc CBM, it improves performance on Waterbirds but not on MetaShift.
 These results suggest that even when spurious concepts are explicitly removed, retraining on the biased dataset can cause the same correlations to leak back into the model’s representations, highlighting the need for a more targeted retraining approach.

 \textbf{CBDebug}.
 In contrast to these naive baselines, \texttt{CBDebug} improves worst-group accuracy by 7.5\% on Waterbirds and 4.9\% on MetaShift for PIP-Net, and by 26.1\% on Waterbirds and 4.8\% on MetaShift for Post-hoc CBM. \texttt{CBDebug} surpasses the previous state-of-the-art interpretable debugger, ProtoPDebug, while integrating its component steps into a framework that delivers more stable gains across settings.

 These consistent improvements across architectures and datasets highlight \texttt{CBDebug} as a reliable and effective method for debugging based on real user feedback.
+We additionally compare \texttt{CBDebug} to unsupervised group-robustness methods in Appendix~\ref{app:unsupervised}, which rely on assumptions about how spurious correlations are learned, showing the benefit of human-guided debugging for performing bias mitigation.